Frequent Questions & Answers For You

 A half-hour appointment for young children is $65.
 A one-hour session for adults, children or couples is $130.
 A 1.5-hour session is $195, and my 2-hour session fee is $260 for clients who prefer more extended sessions.
 These fees are GST inclusive.

-A set number of free sessions are available for eligible ACC Sensitive Claim clients, Benestar, EAPWorks, Instep, Stratos and Vitae Employee Assistance Program (EAP) clients, Victim Support clients, WINZ clients and Cerebral Palsy Society clients.
+A set number of free sessions are available for eligible ACC Sensitive Claim clients, Benestar, EAPWorks, Instep and Stratos Employee Assistance Program (EAP) clients, Victim Support clients, WINZ clients and Cerebral Palsy Society clients.

 Are You Registered For GST With IRD?